siri415-ba/Linkhub/README.md

 ## Core Purpose
 LinkHub is a web platform designed for users to create, customize, and share collections of URLs.
 It allows users to compile multiple links into a single, shareable list with a custom URL.

+## Goals
+1. **Simplify Multi-Link Sharing:** The core purpose is to enable users to compile multiple URLs into a single, easily shareable list.
+This addresses the need to share numerous resources without sending multiple links.
+2. **Enhance User Control and Customization:** The platform aims to provide users significant control over their link collections through features like creating, editing, categorizing, deleting, and archiving lists.
+It also emphasizes customization by allowing custom URLs and list names.
+3. **Provide a Centralized Resource Management Hub:** LinkHub aims to serve as a central place where users can manage all their curated URL collections through a dedicated dashboard.
+4. **Facilitate Seamless Sharing and Accessibility:** The goal is to make sharing simple and ensure recipients have a smooth, straightforward experience viewing the shared link collections.
+This includes publishing lists publicly and providing easy sharing mechanisms.
+5. **Offer Flexibility in Link Organization:** Users should be able to categorize lists and include individual URLs in multiple collections, providing flexibility in how they organize and reuse their curated links.
+6. **Enable Collaborative List Management (for Recipients):** The workflow for recipients suggests a goal of allowing some level of interaction or personalization with the received lists, such as adding/deleting URLs and saving the list under a custom name.

 ## Key Features

 ### List Creation and Management